nalton-software/WebsiteV1/p5Whiteboard/README.md

 2. You were at the bottom and a new message came: scroll to new bototm
 3. (default) You were not at the bottom and a new message came / a new message didn't come: scroll back to were you were before the new message was drawn
 - I think this works, but I'm not sure as I haven't had a chance to test it thoroughly with two computers - only two tabs

+#### WhiteboardSyncer class:
+- Syncs the whiteboardData on the server to the whiteboard on the computer
+- Knows the ins and outs of serverCommsManager.js and whiteboard.js
+- Links the affromented classes together
+- Quite small and barely deserves a class, but can't be fitted into any of the other classes and is wouldn't be good in the main (no class) JS file - p5Whiteboard.js
+- Needs lots of work - the sync kills computers, makes things disappear, reappear, etc

 ## Php Script Information: